To improve the efficiency and effectiveness of healthcare practice management for better patient outcomes.

 Source: 2013 research conducted by InSync Surveys

-AAPM Convocation Meeting in 2012 determined that AAPM should change its name from the Australian Association of Practice Managers to the Australian Association of Practice Management, in order to be more inclusive of healthcare all healthcare practice management professionals regardless of its name.
+AAPM Convocation Meeting in 2012 determined that AAPM should change its name from the Australian Association of Practice Managers to the Australian Association of Practice Management, in order to be more inclusive of all healthcare practice management professionals regardless of its name.
 The change was formalised in 2014.

 AAPM advocates on behalf of Healthcare Practice Management to ensure policies reflect government policies promote efficiency in healthcare Practice Management and optimum patient care.